 If you want to live with friends, you need to nominate a group leader in advance and put their name and student ID number in the required field on the web form.
 It goes without saying but you all need to belong to the same college (unless you are applying for Chancellor’s Wharf) and be applying for the same kind of accommodation.

 REMEMBER: You all still need to submit an application!
 Just put the leader's ID on yours in the right place so they will all be grouped together.

 The application form allows you to apply for accommodation in your own college or Chancellors Wharf, the University's only managed halls of residence in the city centre.
 Offering 242 modern 'Standard with Washbasin' rooms, Chancellor's Wharf is available to students from all colleges to apply to in the same way you would apply for accommodation on-campus.
 Set in a convenient canalside location, the three buildings opposite the Water Witch are just a short walk into the city centre, or the infirmary bus stop that connects with the University campus.
-We offer a competitive weekly rent of £100.80 (2014), and a market-leading 40 week tenancy for city-centre halls of residence.
+We offer a competitive weekly rent that matches the standard rooms on campus, and a market-leading 40 week tenancy for city-centre halls of residence.

 If you wish to apply for a studio you can do this via the online application.
 As only Pendle and Grizedale have studios, successful applicants would be offered studio accommodation on Alexandra Park.
 Please complete the form highlighting the choice of room you would like if a studio is unavailable so that we can best accommodate you if we cannot offer you a studio.

 The process for allocating family flats differs to that of the student rooms, and you will not be able to apply for one during this process.
 If you are single or wanting to be housed with a group of friends, please don't apply for a family flat as you cannot be allocated family accommodation.